D. Douglas Dent timber falling instructional films, 1966 and 1977

 Summary

 Douglas Dent was a timber felling expert whose techniques were used by logging companies as well as the United States Forest Service.
-This collection contains eleven 16mm films produced by Dent on various aspects of timber falling.
+This collection contains ten 16mm films produced by Dent in 1977 on various aspects of timber falling and one film produced by Rarig’s Inc. Film Productions in 1966.

 Repository